Diyckstra/terraform-provider-deyckstra/website/docs/r/security_group.md

 ### egress

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].

 The following arguments are required: